MAMDR: A Model Agnostic Learning Method for Multi-Domain Recommendation: Introduction

-Conventional MDR methods \cite{zhang2010multi,ma2018modeling,sheng2021one}, inspired by Multi-task learning (MTL), treat each domain as a task.
+Conventional MDR methods \cite{zhang2010multi,ma2018modeling,sheng2021one,wang2022multi}, inspired by Multi-task learning (MTL), treat each domain as a task.
 Most of them split model parameters into a set of shared parameters and domain-specific parameters, as shown in Figure \ref{fig:mdr_model} (c).
-The shared parameters are optimized by using all domains' data to leverage multi-domain features, and the specific parameters are optimized by using the domain-specific data to capture the domain distinction.
-However, these methods still have the following limitations: \begin{enumerate} \item Shared parameters suffer from the domain conflict problem. \item Specific parameters are inclined to overfitting. \item Existing MDR models cannot generalize to all circumstances. \end{enumerate} \textbf{(Limit.
-1)} the domain conflict problem is also occurred in MTL \cite{yu2020gradient,liu2021conflict} and Domain Generalization (DG) \cite{mansilla2021domain}.
-The shared parameters are trained using gradient descent, in which gradients guide the parameters as they travel through the loss landscape.
-The gradients from each domain contain the domain-specific information, which could lead to disagreements among domains, i.e., gradients point to opposite directions.
-This ends up causing the shared parameters to stay at a compromised position on the optimization landscape and deteriorate the overall performance. \textbf{(Limit.
-2)} the specific parameters are separately optimized on each domain's data.
-Thus, they can easily overfit on data sparsity domains and cannot generalize well to the unseen data. \textbf{(Limit.
-3)} previous research \cite{misra2016cross} showed that the structure of shared and specific parameters are diverse in domains and essential to the final results.
-Due to the distinctive data distributions, it is difficult for existing MDR models to accommodate all circumstances.
-Despite some research efforts that can be adopted to address these limitations \cite{chen2018gradnorm,yu2020gradient,flennerhag2019meta,lee2018gradient,li2018learning}, they are either lack of scalability for the large-scale MDR problem or required to change the current model structure.
-This largely limits their applications in the real-world.
-To address the aforementioned problems, we propose a novel model agnostic learning method for the multi-domain recommendation, denoted as \ourmethod.
-In \ourmethod, we simultaneously consider the optimization of shared parameters and specific parameters.
-Specifically, we first propose a scalable algorithm called Domain Negotiation (DN) (to address \textbf{Limit.
-1}).
-DN optimizes the shared parameters by combining data from all domains.
-It can not only minimize the recommendation loss on each domain, but also reduce the domain conflict.
-DN encourages domain agreements by effectively maximizing the inner-products of gradients between domains, whose effectiveness and scalability are proved by both theoretical analyses as well as empirical studies.
-Second, we present a strategy denoted as Domain Regularization (DR) for specific parameters (to address \textbf{Limit.
-2}).
-DR optimizes the domain-specific parameters using data from other domains.
-Extending the analysis of DN, DR enables the optimization process on other domains to minimize the loss on the specific domain.
-With the help of other domains, DR can alleviate the overfitting problem on data sparsity domains.
-Third, our method nicely integrates DN and DR into a unified framework for multi-domain recommendation.
-As \ourmethod does not require any constraints on the model structure, it can be readily applied to any existing recommendation model and greatly improves its performance (to address \textbf{Limit.
-3}).
+The shared parameters are optimized by using all domains' data to leverage multi-domain features, and the specific parameters are optimized by using domain-specific data to capture the domain distinction.
+In this way, we can support multiple domains by adding specific parameters.
+However, these methods still have the following limitations: \begin{enumerate} \item Existing MDR models cannot generalize to all circumstances. \item Shared parameters suffer from the domain conflict, and specific parameters are inclined to overfitting. \item Lack of public MDR benchmark datasets. \end{enumerate} \textbf{(Limit.
+1)} previous research \cite{misra2016cross} shows that the structure of shared and specific parameters are diverse in domains and essential to final results.
+Due to the distinctive data distributions, it is difficult for existing MDR models to accommodate all circumstances. \textbf{(Limit.
+2)} Shared parameters suffer from the domain conflict problem.
+The gradients from each domain could point to dissimilar directions.
+This ends up causing the shared parameters to stay at a compromised position on the optimization landscape and deteriorate the overall performance.
+The specific parameters are separately optimized on each domain's data.
+Thus, they can easily overfit on data sparsity domains and cannot perform well to unseen data. \textbf{(Limit.
+3)} important as the MDR problem could be, very few public datasets exist.
+Most existing methods are evaluated on private industry datasets \cite{sheng2021one}, which is difficult for following researchers to compare with.